Skip to Content

 • Flea beetles: These small, jumping beetles feed on the leaves of tomato plants, causing small holes and reducing plant growth.

-To manage these pests, it’s important to monitor your plants regularly and take action quickly if you notice any signs of damage.
-Using integrated pest management (IPM) techniques, such as hand-picking, using row covers, and applying natural pest control methods, can help reduce pest populations and minimise the use of harmful chemicals.
-If necessary, insecticides and other pest control products can be used, but should always be used according to the label instructions and with caution to minimise any negative impact on beneficial insects and the environment.
+It is important to monitor your plants regularly and take action quickly if you notice any signs of damage.
+Use integrated pest management (IPM) techniques, such as hand-picking, using row covers, and applying natural pest control methods.
+These can help reduce pest populations and minimise the use of harmful chemicals.
+Insecticides should be used according the label instructions.
+Use with caution to minimise any negative impact on beneficial insects and the environment.

 Various companion plants that can be grown with tomatoes

-Tomatoes can be grown with many other plants, but certain companion plants can provide specific benefits to the tomato plants, such as improved growth, reduced pest and disease pressure, or enhanced flavour.
+Tomatoes can be grown with additional companion plants that provide specific benefits.
+These include improved growth, reduced pest and disease pressure, or enhanced flavour.
 Here are a few common companion plants for tomatoes:

 • Basil: Tomatoes and basil have a natural affinity for each other, and planting them together can improve the flavour of both plants.
 Basil is also said to repel pests, such as flies and mosquitoes, that can damage tomato plants.